Skip to main content

 Unknown Worlds Entertainment · Krafton

-Subnautica 2 weapons in the Early Access build amount to: a fabrication tool, a scanner, and a Seaglide.
-That's it.
+Subnautica 2 weapons in the Early Access build simply do not exist: there is no knife, no Stasis Rifle, no harpoon.
+What you have instead is a set of utility tools (the Survival Multitool, Scanner, Air Bladder, Flashlight, Habitat Builder, and a Seaglide for mobility), none of them designed for combat.
 The "please god just give me the knife" thread hit 3,746 upvotes in the first week after launch.
 This guide covers why there's no knife, what those tools actually do in a predator encounter, and how to survive without any of it.

 The community frustration comes from the expectation mismatch.
 You're stranded on an ocean planet, three Hammerheads are circling your base, and your toolkit looks like it belongs to a construction worker, not a survivor.